This post was recently updated September 28, 2023.

 Your body’s response is to gather clear fluid underneath the skin that is being damaged to protect the underlying tissues.

 As you know, they are painful — especially if the blister pops, exposing the raw skin underneath.

 When you are running in shoes, blisters can form any time your foot is sliding against your shoe.
 Obviously, a blister doesn’t form immediately.
 But when friction occurs from repeated rubbing of any part of your feet or toes inside your shoes, eventually you’re going to wind up with a painful blister.

-Note that this can happen when running barefoot, too, as I experienced.
-The way your foot makes contact with the ground can also generate the kind of friction that leads to blisters.
+As my story highlights, this can happen when running barefoot, too.
+The way your foot makes contact with the ground can also generate the excessive horizontal force, the friction, that leads to blisters.

 So how do we do that?

 When runners get blisters, it is often because they are doing one or more of these three things: